 Modern culinary treasures from the land and sea meet flavor and freshness at One Bellevue at Hotel Viking.
 Their outdoor patio situated directly on world-famous Bellevue Avenue seats 50 and offers enchanting views of some of Newport's favorite historic sights.

 A good thing got a lot better when Hotel Viking revamped their rooftop bar + kitchen, Top of Newport.
 Enjoy a full menu and a full bar alongside tables and plush couches.
-They also offer live entertainment every Thursday from 5:00 - 8:00 PM and daily specials.
 (Open seasonally)

-Located at the end of historic Bowen's Wharf, you'll be hard-pressed to find a seat closer to the harbor than on the deck at The Lobster Bar.
-This waterfront restaurant offers scenic bay views and a menu made for lobster lovers.
+You'll be hard-pressed to find a seat closer to the harbor than on the deck at The Lobster Bar.
+This waterfront restaurant at the end of historic Bowen's Wharf offers scenic bay views and a menu made for lobster lovers.
 Lobster rolls?
 Check.
 Baked stuffed lobster?
 Got it.
 RI lobster bake?
 Got that too.
 Not a lobster fan?
 Not to worry, their menu offers plenty of other delights from the sea.

-This family-owned restaurant nestled on Broadway opened in 2012 and is known for Irish-influenced fare alongside the 31 beers they offer on draft, single malts and Irish whiskeys.
-In addition an eccentric lineup of entrees, you'll find tapas-style selections.
-They recently constructed an outdoor dining area in the front of their restaurant, and another in the back, in response to COVID-19 which feels like you're eating on a bustling city street, but with proper social distancing in place.
+This family-owned restaurant on Broadway opened in 2012 and is known for Irish-influenced fare alongside the 31 beers they offer on draft, single malts and Irish whiskeys.
+In addition to an eccentric lineup of entrees, you'll find tapas-style selections.
+They recently constructed an outdoor dining area in the front of their restaurant offering bustling city-street vibes, and another in the back for a more quiet, tranquil experience.

 Midtown Oyster Bar has two outdoor decks, one overlooking busy Thames Street and the other overlooking Newport Harbor, plus the area's largest working raw bar, and three floors of dining space.

-O'Brien's outdoor garden patio is a top notch favorite among locals and visitors for chill vibes and casual grub located on Lower Thames in downtown Newport.
-Since its opening in 1979, the patio has grown to seat over 175 people and is the perfect place to meet for cocktails, lunch or dinner.
+O'Brien's outdoor patio is a top pick for chill vibes and casual grub in an informal setting on Lower Thames in downtown Newport.
+Since its opening in 1979, the patio has grown to seat over 175 people and is the perfect place to meet for lunch, dinner or drinks.
+If you're dining with kids, the two-tier fountain filled with water toys is sure to keep them occupied while you enjoy a cocktail (or two).
+Speaking of cocktails: For the complete experience, order a mudslide.
+Trust us

 Portside is like 22 Bowen's little sister restaurant: an open-air, harborside bar serving up cocktails and bites amid the liveliness of Bowen's Wharf.

-Saltwater combines New England charm and cuisine in a lively atmosphere.
+Saltwater at Newport Harbor Hotel combines New England charm and cuisine in a lively atmosphere.
 Enjoy classics like deconstructed New England clam chowder and buckets of waffle fries (not an exaggeration) all with a waterfront view.

 Sardella's Restaurant, recognized as the best Italian restaurant by Rhode Island Monthly and Newport Life Magazine, was founded in 1980 by former Newport Mayor Richard Sardella.
 It specializes in Northern and Southern Italian cuisine, and recently made major renovations to their outdoor patio, amplifying the restaurant's outdoor dining scene on Memorial Boulevard.